crm416/crm416.github.io/_posts/2014-02-03-independent-work.md

 ---
 layout: post
 title: "A Guide to CS Independent Work at Princeton"
 date: 2014-02-03
 permalink: independent-work/
 ---

-# A Guide to CS Independent Work at Princeton

 Last Spring, I did a semester of independent work (IW) with professor [David Walker](https://www.cs.princeton.edu/~dpw/).
 My project was focused on rule optimization in Software-Defined Networks (more [here](/intro_to_sdn/)), and it was probably the greatest learning experience of my Princeton career (so far).